Domain-Driven Design

 1. Clean Architecture - Clear separation between layers

-2. Rich Domain Models - Business logic properly encapsulated
+2. Rich Domain Models - Business logic properly encapsulated in domain entities

 3. Event-Driven Design - Loose coupling through domain events